• Menu About Connective

 “What did you learn from client interviews that shaped this design?”

-• Strategic answer: “Your best clients all mentioned they chose you because of your documentation and training.
+• Research-driven answer: “Your best clients all mentioned they chose you because of your documentation and training.
 Competitors don’t highlight this.
 So we made it prominent and differentiated.”

 • Template answer: “We focused on modern design and clear calls to action.”